So you’ve decided you want to be a PA–now what? Read this article, of course! This is the essential guide to getting into PA school.

 What type of experience counts as direct patient contact for PA school?

 The best experiences, and the students who are the most prepared for PA education, are those with a background in nursing, paramedicine, and research.
-“Techs” are also charged with patient care duties such as obtaining vital signs, scribing, administering injections, and performing basic studies such as spirometry and EKG.
+“Techs” may also be charged with patient care duties such as obtaining vital signs, scribing, administering injections, and performing basic studies such as spirometry and EKG.

 Will volunteer work help me get into PA school?

-Of course, it will help and it doesn’t even half to be medically-oriented.
-PA school is grueling and actually being a PA isn’t much easier.
+Of course, it will help and it doesn’t even half to be medically-oriented either.
+PA school is grueling and actually being a PA isn’t much more relaxed.
 It’s easy to get burned out.
 Having some volunteer experience not only shows that you value service but that you’re a well-rounded person.
 Well-rounded students and PAs are less likely to feel trapped and unhappy.

 Will shadowing help me get into PA school?

-Yes, but shadowing several PAs is much more important than that!
+Yes, but shadowing several PAs is the way to go!
 Without actually spending some time with a working PA, you have no idea what you’re getting yourself into.
 It’s also important to get an accurate picture of the profession and what PAs themselves are fighting for.

 An internal medicine PA might only see 15 patients a day but those patients tend to be older and medically complicated.
 They may also be required to round on patients in a hospital or nursing home as well as performing or interpreting stress tests or sleep studies.

 Surgical, emergency medicine, and critical care PAs will obviously have a much different lifestyle.
-These PAs often work long hours as well and nights and weekends.
+These PAs often work long hours as well and nights and weekends but they are paid well.
 That’s not for everyone but some of these PAs are likely to tell you that they wouldn’t have it any other way.

 What type of undergraduate degree is best for getting into PA school?

 There’s no real “best degree” when it comes to getting accepted into PA school.
-There will be more emphasis placed on prerequisites and science GPAs.
+More emphasis placed on prerequisites and science GPAs.

 That being said, it’s a good idea to incorporate prerequisites into your overall degree which will save time and money.
 Better yet, get a degree that gives you some skills and a potential career path if you don’t make it into PA school.
-A degree in Laboratory Science would be more helpful than Health Science if you need work for a year while reapplying.
+A degree in Laboratory Science would be more helpful than Health Science if you need work for a year while reapplying, for example.

 Should I join PA organizations like AAPA?

 Absolutely!
 Not only does it get you into the habit of supporting your professional organization but it shows commitment.
 The future of the PA profession is not certain.
-Some physicians mistakenly believe that you have to be an MD to practice good medicine.
+Some physicians and laypeople mistakenly believe that you have to be an MD to practice good medicine.
 And the nursing lobby is aggressively battling for independence.
-If PAs don’t evolve, they may be left behind.
+If PAs don’t evolve, they will be left behind.

-Don’t forget your state organization, either.
-Joining your state’s AAPA affiliate organization could open doors to network with future colleagues and employers.
+Supporting your state organization will have the largest impact on your day-to-day practice.
+Joining your state’s AAPA affiliate organization could also open doors to network with future colleagues and employers.

 PAs and pre-PAs alike should consider also donating to the PA PAC, a fund devoted to lobbying efforts.